wanpdsantos/airflow_dbt/README.md

 ### Deployment

-1. Fork this repository
+1. Fork this repository.
 2. Update the .github/workflows/deploy_to_s3.yml file to match your S3 bucket and role.
 3. Updated the DAGs according to your needs.
-4. Merge with master and it will get deployed to your S3 bucket
+4. Merge with master and it will get deployed to your S3 bucket.
-5. Airflow should automatically update the DAGs
+5. Airflow should automatically update the DAGs.
+6. Now you can create new DAGs and/or DBT projects according to your needs.